recodepush/react-native-code-push/docs/setup-android.md

     import com.microsoft.codepush.react.CodePush

     class MainApplication : Application(), ReactApplication {

-    // PackageList must be instantiated only one in application lifetime. val defaultPackageList by lazy {
+       override val reactNativeHost: ReactNativeHost =
+           object : DefaultReactNativeHost(this) {
-      PackageList(this).packages.apply {
+               override fun getPackages(): List<ReactPackage> = PackageList(this).packages.apply {
                  // Packages that cannot be autolinked yet can be added manually here, for example:
                  // add(MyReactNativePackage())
                 }
-    }

-    override val reactNativeHost: ReactNativeHost =
-        object : DefaultReactNativeHost(this) {
-            ...

                // 2.
 Override the getJSBundleFile method in order to let
                // the CodePush runtime determine where to get the JS
                // bundle location from on each app start override fun getJSBundleFile(): String {
                  return CodePush.getJSBundleFile()
                }
         };
     }
     ```